Nick Allbrook: 2014–present: Solo work

 In 2014, Allbrook released his first solo album with Spinning Top Records titled Ganough, Wallis & Fatuna.
 In 2016, Allbrook released a second solo album titled Pure Gardiya.
 In 2019, he released his third solo album titled Wabi Sabi Bruto Bruta.

-In February 2023, Allbrook announced the forthcoming release of his fourth studio album, Manganese, released June 2023.
+In June 2023, Allbrook released his fourth studio album, Manganese.
 In an album review, Alex Gallagher from NME said "While Nicholas Allbrook can seem larger than life when fronting kaleidoscopic psych-pop band Pond, his fourth album trades aplomb for honesty.
 Slow burners like closer 'The Night Before You Flew' are starkly intimate, beautiful while feeling like they may break at any moment."

+In 2026, Allbrook formed a new band, Walrus.
+In April, he was appointed Chair of Contemporary Music at the University of Western Australia.